Guhnahdahb/CleanBean-3D-Platformer/README.md

 A ready-to-use 3D platformer character controller built for Unreal Engine 5.
 It's designed around one principle: **movement should feel good.**

-Just a simple bean character driven entirely by procedural animations — and it feels alive.
-The controller is snappy and responsive with just enough weight to feel grounded, paired with particles, screen-ready SFX, and visual feedback on every action.
+Just a simple bean character driven by procedural "animations."
+The controller is snappy and responsive with just enough weight to feel grounded, paired with particles and visual feedback.

 ---